Fraud-Detection-Handbook/fraud-detection-handbook/_sources/Chapter_7_DeepLearning/Introduction.md

 However, this process has limitations, primarily that of being dependent on expensive human expert knowledge.
 There have been attempts to replace manual aggregation through automatic learning of representations {cite}`fu2016credit,jurgovsky2018sequence,dastidar2020nag`.
 These methods are mainly based on neural networks (Autoencoders, convolutional neural networks, long short-term memory networks).

-Moreover, on top of these learned representations, using a feed-forward neural network instead of XGBoost or random forests is more interesting as it allows training/fine-tuning the whole model (representation part + classification part) from one end to the other.
+Moreover, on top of these learned representations, using a feed-forward neural network instead of XGBoost or random forests is more interesting as it allows training the whole model (representation part + classification part) from one end to the other.

 ### Federated learning